 And there has been a ton of progress made this year on AI-based image enhancement (please stop sharing 9 images of your AI-face on social) and AI-writing tools.
 (Check out our experiment using AI-based writing tools here.)
 Our key takeaway: humans are going to continue to be important to content creation and marketing for the foreseeable future.

 Remember, the human aspect of marketing is still important (perhaps more important than ever before), so the idea is to use this technology to enhance your marketing efforts, not replace the real people behind them.

 Big data, supported by AI and predictive analytics, is also helping brands to learn more about their audience and customers.
 It’s enabling hyper-personalization of customer experiences and marketing messages at scale.

-Research by Cisco found that by 2022, video will account for 82% of all online traffic.
+Research by Cisco found that video accounts for 82% of all online traffic.
 Videos are 53x more likely to generate first-page SERP rankings than other SEO tactics.
 Today, 84% of consumers have been convinced to purchase a product after watching a video.

 Not to mention that nearly all digital marketers — 93% — say that video is currently a core part of their content strategy.

 The takeaway?
 The future of content marketing trends lies in video.
 Brands must integrate video content like product demos, webinars, and live video events (more on those shortly) to keep their content fresh and aligned with what consumers are looking for.

 Focus on Customer Retention, Loyalty and Advocacy

 A huge part of providing a great customer experience is making sure that CX is ongoing and focused on keeping your existing customers, rather than just attracting new ones.